Why Optimization Is So Important

 - All participants logging into OpenReel via a computer browser must use either Google Chrome, Microsoft Edge, or Mozilla Firefox.
 Make sure it’s up to date!
 Whenever possible, clear your cache prior to a shoot.
 (Learn more about browser optimization here!)

-- Force quit any video conferencing applications on any computer before joining an OpenReel session.
+- Force quit any video conferencing applications on any computer before joining an OpenReel Capture Session.
 Video conferencing apps compete with OpenReel for computer resources.
 Having video conferencing applications open while in an OpenReel session can lead to issues communicating during the video shoot, loss of connection to OpenReel, and audio and/or visual issues on recorded footage.

 - Force quit other browser tabs, software, or applications that are not needed before joining the OpenReel Session.
 This includes any VPNs or personal firewalls which interfere with the connection between your device and the OpenReel servers.